 Welcome

 Please see our Classes page for more details.
-Note that these are not Ceilidh (pronounced "kay-lee") or Highland Dance classes.

 For a contact list of other nearby dance groups and useful links, please see the Useful Links & Other Groups page.